-- Assist SCE in understanding integration of renewables and load dispatch as well as help inform SCE if and how effectively a gridresponsive HPWH can provide flexible load control and hot water storage over various time frames.
-SCE hopes to gain insight into how aggregated distributed resources can be used to benefit the grid and simultaneously offer residents the ability to manage energy consumption through time-of-use (TOU) management of their energy consumption. - Help inform how hot water storage over various time frames can be used to add load or shed load.
-The research will provide results that should enhance SCE and other stakeholders' understanding of integration of renewables and load dispatch.
-This will include detailed monitoring and analysis of the technical performance of HPWHs, including grid benefits and grid impacts of grid responsive HPWHs as well as their performance in supplying hot water for the customers.

-In addition, SCE will gather information on customer experience, technical performance, grid benefits, and impacts of actual performance of the grid responsive HPWHs as electric appliances in underserved communities.
+- Assist SCE in understanding integration of renewables and load dispatch as well as helping inform SCE if and how effectively a grid- responsive HPWH can provide flexible load control and hot water storage over various time frames.
+SCE hopes to gain insight into how heat pump water heaters acting as aggregated distributed resources can be used to benefit the grid and simultaneously offer residents the ability to manage energy consumption through time-of-use (TOU) management of their energy consumption. - Inform how hot water storage over various time frames can be used to add load or shed load.
+The demonstration research will provide anecdotal results that should enhance SCE and other stakeholders' understanding of utilizing heat pumps for assisting in the integration of renewables and offering a resource for load dispatch.
+This will be achieved through detailed monitoring and analysis of the technical performance of HPWHs, including the technical capability of providing local grid impacts from grid responsive HPWHs as well as their performance in supplying hot water for the customers. - In addition, SCE will gather information on customer experience, technical performance, grid benefits, and impacts of actual performance of the grid-responsive HPWHs as electric appliances in underserved communities.

 All 12 homes selected will have a garage for the HPWH and no recirculation system.
 The 12 homes are part of a larger pilot of 150 electrified homes deployed with the pilot to electrify homes and reduce emissions within the SJV.
-The prime General Contractor (GC) and Community Energy Navigator (CEN) of the larger project will be responsible for the customer selection and the selection and installation of the grid-controlled HPWH and a proposed communication package to be used by SCE for the grid responsive signals.
-SCE plans to minimize the risk of any failures of the technology that might occur at the customer home; therefore, the HPWH controls and the grid-responsive communications technology will first be functionally tested in a laboratory environment prior to deployment in the homes.
+The prime General Contractor (GC) and Community Energy Navigator (CEN) of the larger project will be responsible for the customer selection and the selection and installation of the grid-controlled

+HPWH and a proposed communication package to be used by SCE for the grid responsive signals.
+SCE plans to minimize the risk of any failures of the technology that might occur at the customer's home; therefore, the HPWH controls and the grid-responsive communications technology will first be functionally tested in a laboratory environment prior to deployment in the homes.